CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 THE HARDER PART
-8/1
-8) Get signup and login working
-  - logout should redirect to home page
-  - need solution for duplicate username situation in signup
-  - need solution for bad login information in login
-  - see if it retains the token when you reload page (localStorage works)
-  - figure out use effect notes
-  - read and understand hint

-8/2
 6) Create profile page
 5) Allow user to edit profile and update site
     - create listing of jobs applied for on profile site using job card
       - you'll need a new route for this on the backend

-8/3
 4) Allow job application functionality
     Button to apply if you haven't applied yet
     Should show Applied if you've already applied